 Matthew De Liomatthew.email@example.com+1 416 865 2331

 Matthew De Lio has a broad litigation practice, with a focus on labour, employment, and administrative law.
 As a former Crown prosecutor, he particularly specializes in defending clients against Occupational Health and Safety Act charges.
 In addition to his litigation practice, Matthew advises clients on contentious and non-contentious workplace issues, such as occupational health and safety requirements, employment standards requirements, workplace accommodation, discrimination and harassment, collective bargaining and labour relations, and reductions in force, as well as issues relating to international labour and human rights standards, corporate compliance and risk management, and internal investigations.

 Jeremy Hannjeremy.firstname.lastname@example.org+1 416 865 2322

-Jeremy Hann’s practice is primarily focused on Employment and Labour litigation.
+Jeremy Hann’s practice is primarily focused on employment and labour litigation.
 He has appeared as defendant/respondent/employer counsel before the numerous Ontario tribunals, courts and arbitrators who hear labour, employment and human rights matters.
 Jeremy also maintains a busy day-to-day counselling practice where he assists employers in their HR counsel needs, as well as handling specials projects such as the employment, labour and benefits aspects of corporate transactions, mass reductions in force and workplace violence and harassment investigations.
 One of Jeremy’s principal strengths is his ability to leverage his litigation experience in order to provide practical and business-focused advice to employers as they navigate through the various human-rights related minefields.
-Jeremy has been a lawyer at Baker McKenzie since 2004.

 Stephanie MacIntoshstephanie.email@example.com+1 416 865 6886